 These are due to excessive collagen deposition.
-As opposed to keloids, these scars remain confined to the area of injury and usually flatten out within 18 months.
-They respond beautifully to Fraxel Re:store treatments.
+As opposed to keloids, these scars remain confined to the area of injury and surrounding skin, usually flattening out within 18 months.
+The scar tissue responds beautifully to Fraxel Re:store treatments.

-Keloids develop more likely in darker skin types, over joints and breastbone in lighter skin types and when the scar goes against the grain of the skin.
-They also are due to excessive deposition of collagen, but these scars typically extend beyond the area of injury and never disappear.
+Keloid scars develop more likely in darker skin types, over joints and breastbone in lighter skin types and when the scar goes against the grain of the skin.
+They also are due to excessive deposition of collagen, but these scars typically extend beyond the part of the body of injury and never disappear.
 Keloids hurt, itch, contract, pull and disfigure.
 Patience is of primordial importance when dealing with keloids.
 They are notoriously fickle in their response to treatment, especially if too aggressive.
 The research has shown that keloids respond best to CO2 lasers powerful enough to traverse the entire thickness of the lesion (=high energy) but used at minimal density (5%) and longer inter treatment intervals.